 Travel speed and amperage adjusted by the welder will often negate a lot of the benefits of pulse tig welding equipment.

-• Dont fart around...get in, get to welding, get out.
+• Dont fart around...start the arc, create the puddle, get to welding, get out.

 • Use as small a tungsten as practical and keep it sharp and clean.

 • Set your tig welding equipment to the lowest amperage that is practical.
 I am not talking about using such a low amperage that the weld takes forever to get a puddle…just use enough to where you can get the puddle going within a second or two and then get moving, but dont use more than is needed .

 • Use the smallest filler rod that is practical.
 If dipping the rod in the puddle seems to suck all the heat out of the puddle, use a smaller rod.